Matsuo3rd/bose-soundtouch-aux-keepalive/README.md

 ## Description

+Keeps Bose SoundTouch speakers always-on when using AUX source by sending notifications every 15 minutes (cron) and do the following:
+* If the SoundTouch is On and the source is set to AUX (auxiliary), sends a "dummy" Thumbs-Up notification to fool the Auto-Off features
+* If the SoundTouch is Off (stand-by), switches on the SoundTouch and set it to AUX source.

+## Why?

 My Bose SoundTouch is wired (AUX) to my computer but unfortunately the speaker automatically switches off after a period of 20 minutes of inactivity.
 This is a problem for me and others who are using their SoundTouch alongside smarthome devices (Alexa and co); the speaker must be on continuously.

 Bose have produced a firmware which can turn off auto-off features, but this is only available for BLUETOOTH source (not AUX).